Help me plan my trip

 Have Lunch at a local restaurant

-Next visit the FITO Museum, it is the first museum of Vietnamese medicine.
+Next, visit the FITO Museum, which is the first museum of Vietnamese medicine.
 On display are nearly 3,000 items dating back to the Stone Age.
-Exhibits include tools used to prepare medicine, knives, mortars and pestles, documents and objects from a traditional pharmacy.
+Exhibits include tools used to prepare medicine, knives, mortars and pestles, documents, and objects from a traditional pharmacy.
 The museum regularly screens a documentary about the history of medicine.

 Stay overnight in Ho Chi Minh